cjunho/cjh/README.md

 # User instructions
 This repository stores Python codes for simulating rogue waves.
-Particularly, the simulations reproduce soliton-interaction modeled by Potential Flow Equations (PFE), Benney-Luke equations (BLE), and Kadomtsev-Petviashvili equation (KPE).
+Particularly, the simulations are to reproduce soliton-interaction modeled by Potential Flow Equations (PFE), Benney-Luke equations (BLE), and Kadomtsev-Petviashvili equation (KPE).

 ## Folders
 - BLE : to simulate soliton interactions using BLE.